Eliminating Moisture In Your Home

 3: Fix Contributing Problems

-The key focus should be to keep water from sitting in your home.
+The key focus should be to keep water from sitting in your home and preventing moisture buildup.
 Any still-sitting water evaporates at some point.
-In turn, that evaporated water increases the humidity levels in your home.
+In turn, that evaporated water increases the indoor humidity levels.

 However, it’s not just the plumbing.
 When you have a leaking roof or walls, you should take care of these issues at the earliest opportunity.
 Leaking water, regardless of its source, increases the moisture in your property and leads to rot and decay.